HBenpitsu/miraibo/doc/miraibo.md

 - half-year
 - year

+For `Specific period`, finite period should be specified.

 ## Schedule Ticket

 `Schedule Ticket` basically exists for estimation.
 But it also omit the users' labor to register ticket by their own.

-On `Scheduling Page`, `Schedule Ticket` appears on the date to which it belongs.
+On `Scheduling Page`, `Schedule Ticket` appears on the date to which it `belongs`.
 When it pressed, `Ticket edit Window` opens.

 On `Ticket Page`, its function is just like `Log Ticket`.